KarthickrajaU/offline_dictionary/README.md

 # offline_dictionary
-This is basic offline dictionary that translate english word to corresponding tamil meaning.
+This is basic offline dictionary app that translate english word to corresponding tamil meaning.

 # Features
 - history list